Finding a solution to the mystery phrase coined by St. Paul, the discerning of spirits.

 The Syriac Bible

 The Syrians spoke and wrote in Aramaic—very close, if not comparable to the language Jesus spoke in the first century.
 The following is the pertinent portion of I Corinthians 12:10 in the Syriac.
-You don’t need to read it in order to follow the rest of this work.
+You do not need to read it to follow the rest of this work.
 Just in case you do, here it is:

 ܠܐܚܪܢܐ ܕܝܢ ܦܪܘܫܘܬܐ ܕܪܘܚܐ